 2. “Regular Education Transportation" is meant to refer to routes that service qualifying non-Special Education students, traditional routes, field trips, athletic trips, or any combination of the above.

 3. “Special Education Transportation" refers to specific transportation requirements as stated in a Chapter 766 Individual Education Plan, herein after referred to as I.E.P.

 C. All eligible elementary students who live over one mile from the assigned school will be transported.
-The computer in the Transportation Department will be used to assist in determining eligibility.
+The Transportation Department will be the sole factor in determining eligibility.
 Lynn Public Schools will not be required to transport to an address other than residence, designated bus stop or school.

 D. Elementary students may be transported if a designated hazardous area exists between home and school and walking around it is greater than one mile.

 E. Only secondary students who are attending an out-of-district school for desegregation reasons or a bilingual program and live two miles or more from assigned school will either be issued an MBTA Charlie Card or receive contracted transportation.
 (School Department discretion)

 F. All special education students will receive transportation in accordance with their I.E.P.